-Given the fact that the discriminatory power of virtual reality-based attentional control evaluation methods when compared to classical methods has not been investigated for anxious / depressive individuals and healthy controls, in Study 3 we aimed to pursue this third research goal.
-In order to achieve this, we conducted a study in which anxious / depressive individuals and healthy controls performed a virtual reality-based attentional control evaluation task, the computerized equivalent of the aforementioned task and a attentional bias measurement task.
-We aimed at comparing response times and error rates between these three evaluation methods, with the goal of establishing if the virtual reality evaluation method is better at discriminating between affected and healthy individuals than the classical computerized tasks.
-We also investigated possible adverse effects, virtual system usability, the level of presence induced by the virtual environment and stress/perceived mental load (Study 3).
+Given the fact that the results that are found in the literature with regard to the discriminatory power of attentional bias evaluation methods are mixed for anxious / depressive individuals and healthy controls, in Study 3 we aimed to pursue this research goal.
+In order to achieve this, we conducted a study in which anxious / depressive individuals and healthy controls performed an attentional bias evaluation task.
+We aimed at comparing response times between healthy individuals and individuals with clinic/subclinical levels of anxious/depressive symptomatology, with the goal of establishing if the attentional bias evaluation method based on the dot-probe is efficient in discriminating between affected and healthy individuals (Study 3).